1.15 Provisions including Asset Retirement Obligation (ARO) and Contingent Liabilities and Contingent Assets

 2.39.1 Relating to Continuing Operations

-During the year, pursuant to a letter retrieved by the Corporate Debtor on August 1 7, 2023, as part of a routine compliance check, from the official website of Netherlands Chamber of Commerce KVK, it has come to its attention that Reliance Globalcom B.V, The Netherlands.
+(b) During the previous year, pursuant to a letter retrieved by the Corporate Debtor on August 17, 2023, as part of a routine compliance check, from the official website of Netherlands Chamber of Commerce KVK, it has come to its attention that Reliance Globalcom B.V, The Netherlands.
 (RGBV), a subsidiary of RCOM, has been de-registered from the Trade Register of the Netherlands Chamber of Commerce KVK, with effect from June 01, 2023.
-Loss on desubsidiarisation of ' 991 crore during the year ended March 31, 2024 has been shown as Exceptional Items in continuing operations.
+Loss on desubsidiarisation of ' 991 crore during the previous year had been shown as an Exceptional Item in the standalone financial statements.

 2.39.2 Relating to Discontinued Operations